Appointment of Queen's Counsel in Scotland 2019

 Guide for applicants

-The Guide was updated in March 2018 and can be found at the Judiciary of Scotland website: Guide for Applicants 2018.
+The Guide was updated in March 2019 and can be found at the Judiciary of Scotland website: www.scotland-judiciary.org.uk.
 This provides a link to the application forms for both Advocates and Solicitor Advocates together with an explanation of the application procedure.
 Contact details for the Lord President's Private Secretary are provided for enquiries and general feedback for unsuccessful applicants.

 The criteria required for recommendation for appointments as Queen's Counsel in Scotland are set out together with an explanation of the process.